 Type in Your Language, Send in Theirs: Input Translation Across the Web

 Almost every browser translator is built for the reading half of the web — you land on a foreign page, you click translate, you read.
 That solves only half the problem.
 The other half is writing: you type a reply, an email, a tweet, a comment in your native language, and it has to land in another.
-This article is about that second half — how Input Translation works in SwiftIn, where it shines, and how to set it up.
+This article is about that second half — how Input Translation works in Swiftin, where it shines, and how to set it up.

 What Input Translation actually does